What’s new in bone cancer research and treatment?

 Some chordomas show strong expression of parts of an insulin-like growth factor pathway.
 This has led to studying antibodies against the insulin-like growth factor receptor 1 (IGF-1R) in chordoma patients.

-Studies of other targeted drugs are going on right now, such as nilotinib (Tasigna) and dasatinib (Sprycel) in chordoma, and pazopanib (Votrient®) and vismodegib (GDC-0449) in chondrosarcoma.
+Studies of other targeted drugs are going on right now, such as nilotinib (Tasigna) and dasatinib (Sprycel) in chordoma, and pazopanib (Votrient®), everolimus (Afinitor®), and vismodegib (GDC-0449) in chondrosarcoma.

 In addition to clinical trials, researchers are making progress in learning about the causes of bone tumors.
 For example, changes to a certain part of chromosome 6 have been found in chordomas.
+Changes the COL2A1 gene, which codes for a major form of collagen found in cartilage, have been found in many chondrosarcomas.
 Hopefully more information about the DNA changes that cause bone cancers will eventually lead to treatments aimed at these gene defects.